dhclark18/analyzarr/README.md

 1. Create new docker stack using provided docker-compose.yml and modify variables as needed (including END_MARKERS).
 2. Run stack for first time.
-3. Go to http://[your ip address]:3030 to see breakdown of results.
+3. Go to http://[your ip address]:3030 (or whatever you specified in the docker compose) to access web GUI.
 Could take a couple of seconds to fully scan library depending on size.

 ## Disclaimer